-FIFO Partners Brisbane
+FIFO Workers, Wives and Partners

 The Hart Centre

-FIFO Blogs to follow
+FIFO Blogs to Follow

-It is okay to feel lonely from time to time and it is okay not to be okay as long as you know there are support services out there who can give you strategies to rise.
+It is okay to feel lonely from time to time and it’s okay to not be okay as long as you know there are support services out there who can give you strategies to rise.

 My Fifo Family allows parents to educate their children about their Fifo lifestyle through a series of fun and engaging products and resources.

-Try and set traditions in place that support the FIFO lifestyle rather than fighting to pretend it isn’t happening.
+When living the FIFO/DIDO life try and set traditions to support your lifestyle rather than fighting to pretend it isn’t happening.
 Let your children’s educators know, let your friends and family know and ask for help when you need it.